ewgdg/ewgdg.github.io/src/pages/about.md

   - title: Name
     description: |
       My name is Xian.
-      If you are curious about how to pronounce it, I wrote a {post} here.
+      If you are curious about how to pronounce it, I wrote a post {here}.
     links:
       - /
   - title: Music